Table of contents

 • A bouquet can contain both pleasant and unpleasant off-notes that indicate the poor quality of the wine.

+The word bouquet comes from the French and means bouquet of flowers.
 The term is used for wines because it refers to the characteristic aroma of a wine in the glass, which, like a colorful bouquet of flowers, can have a wide variety of scents.
+The bouquet, or bouquet, is composed of the aromas of the (different) grapes as the wine matures.

-When to speak of individual aromas or already of a bouquet is still the subject of heated debate among experts.
+The bouquet is a criterion for assessing the quality of the wine.
+When to speak of individual aromas or already of a bouquet is still the subject of much debate, even among experts.

 Subscribe to our newsletter & benefit